The Big Old Ugly Green Frog

 “Ribbit,” verified the frog.

 Those eyes.
 Sad-looking frog eyes that looked almost human peered into Xala’s soul.
-She was convinced that only a prince could have eyes such as these.
+She was convinced that only a prince could have such penetrating eyes.

 They were the eyes of the handsomest prince ever.
 Of that she was certain.